bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-04-04-roll-on-four-oclock.md

+---
+layout: post
+title: Roll On Four O'Clock + Kisses at Fifty
+published: true
+date: 2023-04-04
+readtime: true
+categories: ['NORTHERN VOICES']
+tags: [Television, Drama]
+metadata: 'UK 1970/73, 57/68 mins<br> Directors: Roy Battersby, Michael Apted'
+pdf: '2023-04-04-roll-on-four-oclock.pdf'
+---

 **Colin Welland on writing for television**

-Most television viewers remember Colin Welland as the toothy, down-to-earth
+Most television viewers remember Colin Welland as the toothy, down-to-earth  P.C.
-P.C.
 Graham of _Z-Cars_, the BBC series which began in the mid-Sixties. _Z-Cars_, with its then freshly minted documentary realism, tried to show life as it was in a contemporary Britain (and not how it might be, or never was) within the limits of a police series formula.
 It was the ideal finishing school for aspiring television writers, including such now established writers as John Hopkins, John McGrath and Alan Plater.
 Welland himself has at least four major television plays to his credit – _Bangelstein’s Boys_ (1969), _Roll On Four O’Clock_ (1970), _Kisses at Fifty_ (1973) and _Leeds United!_ (1974).

 It is too easy to pigeonhole his plays as ‘slices of life’ in the naturalistic mainstream which is the dominant aesthetic of television drama, though this certainly explains part of their appeal to a popular audience as well as to critics.
 Welland is a superb recorder of life in his Northern background (he was born in Lancashire and has lived in Leeds), with its bawdiness and exuberance and viciousness.
 But he also has the Dickensian virtues – not only a delight in people’s foibles and follies as expressed in individual speech and action, but also the ability to manipulate and heighten received reality (or rather versions of reality) for dramatic purpose.
 To this end, Welland calculatedly integrates the licence of the dramatist with the freedom of television and its multiple techniques.